 Do you want to change the language in WordPress but have no idea how?
 This guide demonstrates how to accomplish that.

-How to Change the Language in WordPress Backend
+Option 1: Change the Language Through the WordPress Backend

 The fastest and easiest way to change the language on the backend of your WordPress website is through the WordPress settings.
 However, you should know that changing the language in the WordPress backend won’t affect your theme or plugins.